babelouest/glewlwyd/docs/USER.md

 WebAuthn is an authentication scheme that permits the user to authenticate via a dedicated device without having to retain a password.
 Currently, the devices available for this scheme are the following:

 - Yubikeys
-- Android devices (phone or tablet) if the system version is Nougat (7.0) or above
+- Android devices (phone or tablet) if the system version is Nougat (7.0) or higher
+- Apple devices (iPhone or iPad) if the system is iOS 14 or higher

 You'll need a browser compatible with WebAuthn API.
 Recent versions of Firefox, Chrome, Edge and Opera work fine, check [Can I use](https://caniuse.com/#search=webauthn) for more details.